guidoism/learnassembly/x86_64_instructions.md

 UD2 Undefined instruction.
 XLAT/XLATB Table lookup translation.
 CPUID Processor identification.
 MOVBE1 Move data after swapping data bytes.
-PREFETCHW Prefetch data into cache in anticipation of write.
+(Processor support of MOVBE is enumerated by CPUID.01:ECX.MOVBE[bit 22] = 1) PREFETCHW Prefetch data into cache in anticipation of write.
 PREFETCHWT1 Prefetch hint T1 with intent to write.
 CLFLUSH Flushes and invalidates a memory operand and its associated cache line from all levels of the processor’s cache hierarchy.